-My research focuses on the functioning of inland waters in the global carbon cycle.
-My analyses address the transport and transformation of carbon in lakes and rivers in a changing climate, and the role of freshwater phytoplankton in global carbon cycling.
+My research deals with the functioning of inland waters in the global carbon cycle.
+Currently, I focus on the role of phytoplankton in inland water carbon cycling.

 Supervisor: Gesa Weyhenmeyer